 Mindfulness is not a magic wand that removes problems and challenges.
 It also doesn’t dull emotions or control behavior.
 What it does is help kids calm and center themselves and learn to focus their attention intentionally so they can approach their inevitable problems and challenges openly and calmly.

-- Decrease stress.
-Even young children can be overscheduled and feel pressured.3 Technology makes the world faster and always “on,” and social media can create challenges never before faced by youth.
+- Decreases stress: Even young children can be overscheduled and feel pressured.3 Technology makes the world faster and always “on,” and social media can create challenges never before faced by youth.
 Kids and teens receive a seemingly endless stream of input on how they “should” look, feel, and act that can be harmful to their developing sense of who they are.
 Responsibilities, while important, can also cause stress and anxiety.
-Mindfulness helps kids learn to stay calm in the face of stress, to focus on the moment rather than worrying about the past or future, and feel centered rather than rushed.8,10
+Mindfulness helps kids learn to stay calm in the face of stress, to focus on the moment rather than worrying about the past or future, and feel centered rather than rushed.7,8

-Age-Based Mindfulness Tips
+Age-Based Mindfulness Tips for Kids

 The good news about teaching and learning mindfulness is that set rules and procedures don’t exist.
 Mindfulness is both an attitude and a skill that kids pick up as they are exposed to the concepts.
 Modeling mindfulness for your kids by verbalizing your own thoughts, paying full attention to them (and to any task you are engaged in) rather than being distracted by your phone, and pausing to breathe and focus your attention when you’re upset helps kids internalize these skills for themselves.